fyangch/DeepLearning2022/README.md

 * `src/train.py`: Training loop for both pretext and downstream tasks.
 * `src/transforms.py`: Image transformations and augmentations.
 * `src/utils.py`: Logging, model saving, checkpointing, plotting, etc.

+### Credits:
+We wrote most of the code ourselves from scratch.
+We thereby used [this repository by Microsoft](https://github.com/microsoft/human-pose-estimation.pytorch) as a guide for the structure of our training loop and for the logging of the training progress.